VivekAgar/alpham/README.md

-this project is builded with Swift 5 and with Xcode 12.2.
+This project is builded with Swift 5 and with Xcode 12.2.

 Happy Coding!